BogdanZyk/RangeCalendarSwiftUI/README.md

 ```

-If you need to adjust the colors:
+If you need to adjust the colors and fonts:

 ```swift
  RangeCalendar(manager: manager)